-Once the podcast launches on July 16th, every other episode will have instructions for steps in the process.
+Once the podcast launches on July 16th, every other episode will have instructions for how to write your own romance novel.
 Everyone is encouraged to write along with us!
 We'll post the assignments here as we release them.
 Over 20 weeks, there will be 10 assignments to help you along the way.
 Ten writers went on this journey with us.
 Here is what we asked of them.
 Join us!

 1) Pick a trope.
 Use one from the Tropes page of our website, or think of your own.